-Planning a fall wedding comes with such a stunning aesthetic, bringing in bold colors and deep hues that you can’t use during any other season.
+Planning a fall wedding comes with such a stunning aesthetic, bringing in bold colors and deep hues that are hard to use during any other season.
 The popularity of having a fall wedding continues to grow, and we definitely understand why.
-Whether it’s your love for the woods, the trees and all of the stunning colors that come with it, or you just want to say ‘I Do’ when the weather isn’t quite so blazing hot, we totally get it.
+Whether it’s your love for the woods, the trees and all of the stunning colors that come with them, or you just want to say "I do" when the weather isn’t quite so blazing hot, we totally get it.

-Fall is a time to celebrate harvest, to incorporate a more unique palette and to embrace a season of change.
+Fall is a time to celebrate harvest, incorporate a more unique palette, and embrace a season of change.
 And with all of the magic of autumn, a wedding in late September through November definitely makes for some of the best wedding photos possible.
 But there are a few things you’ll want to keep in mind to really get great shots on the big day.

-To be sure you have the best plan of action, we asked a few wedding photographers to share their advice on capturing the best fall wedding photos.
-Real all their secrets, below!
+To be sure you have the best plan of action, we asked wedding photographers Miguel Cornelio and Meaghan Bickel to share their advice on capturing the best fall wedding photos.

 Have a Strategic Schedule

 Making a solid plan for the variety of photos on your shot list will be a total game-changer for your wedding day.
-There are so many moving parts, so making sure you have a schedule for when you need people to be in each photo, along with when you’ll get the best lighting, will be so helpful.
-“Since the days are shorter in the fall months and the sun sets quickly, I always highly recommend doing a first look earlier in the day to allow more time to do couples photos, family portraits and bridal party portraits before the ceremony,” says Miguel Cornelio of Miguel Cornelio Photography.
+There are so many moving parts, so making sure you have a schedule for when you need people to be in each photo along with when you’ll get the best lighting will be so helpful.
+“Since the days are shorter in the fall months and the sun sets quickly, I always highly recommend doing a first look earlier in the day to allow more time to do couples photos, family portraits, and bridal party portraits before the ceremony,” says Cornelio.